Sunday July 15, 2018

 Simultaneously, the Default Mode Network (DMN), a group of regions in the brain, actually slows down when using psychedelics.
 The DMN is the self-referential part of our brains, associated with daydreaming, worrying or replaying the day in our minds.

-Some recent psychedelic research has shown that a high level of activity in the DMN is associated with mental health disorders like depression and anxiety.
-Many researchers in the psychedelic space believe that learning how to get the DMN offline could have benefits for people with mental health disorders, especially those who are treatment-resistant.
+Recent psychedelic research has shown that a high level of activity in the DMN is associated with mental health disorders like depression and anxiety.
+Many researchers in the psychedelic space believe that learning how to get the DMN offline could benefit people with mental health disorders, especially those who are treatment-resistant.

 But the most well-known aspect and defining characteristic of psychedelics are powerful visual images and synthesia, or a jumbling of the five senses.
 Though some cannabis users have said that they experienced some visual changes like tracers and enhancement of colors or music for example, even high doses of cannabis do not produce similar visual effects.